tasox/LogRM/README.md

 Tip1: Give as much as possible amount of entries in -newest parameter.
 For example: 5000

-Tip2: if you want to get notifications only from users who have open RDP connection before logged out the you should uncomment the line 785
+Tip2: If you want to get notifications only from users who have open RDP connection(s) before logged out then you should uncomment the line 785

 The task is going to run now.
 ```